-Professional businesses, like law firms and accounting firms, often choose the latter option primarily because of the legal protection it offers.
-While general partnerships bear more similarities to sole proprietorships, limited liability partnerships bear more similarities to the next step up: limited liability company (LLCs).
+Like law firms and accounting firms, professional businesses often choose the latter option primarily because of the legal protection it offers.
+While general partnerships bear more similarities to sole proprietorships, limited liability partnerships bear more similarities to the next step up limited liability company (LLCs).

 LLPs protect each partner/business owner from personal liability for the business’s debts and obligations.
 Even though the partners may run the business together, legal action against one partner would not automatically bring the other partners (and their personal assets) into the picture.